 Stock control can be a complicated and time-consuming process, especially if your business invests in large amounts of inventory.
 Most POS systems can make your inventory management much simpler.

-However, a good POS machine will do more than counting inventory.
-Currently, you are also able to have inventory management features upgraded to fulfill orders, transfer goods between warehouses, and check delivery progress, etc.
+However, a good POS machine will do more than count inventory.
+Currently, you are also able to have inventory management features upgraded to fulfill orders, transfer goods between warehouses, check delivery progress, etc.

 Usually, a comprehensive POS system will provide you with a full range of useful features.
 However, the ability to integrate with third-party software will also be a strong point, which allows you to expand your system’s features and manage them all in one system.

-Third-party integrations can greatly simplify day-to-day business processes, so when you choose a POS system, assure to check whether the chosen vendor supports integration function and if it will, then the number of software that can be integrated are diverse or limited.
+Third-party integrations can greatly simplify day-to-day business processes, so when you choose a POS system, be sure to check whether the chosen vendor supports the integration function; if it will, then the number of software applications that can be integrated is diverse or limited.

 At Beehexa, we know how important integration is to our customers.
 However, POS system vendors cannot support the connection well.
 We are therefore here to help you with integration-related issues.
 Feel free to contact us whenever you need integration support.